-(a) Any person who plans to engage in any of the activities outlined in T.C.A. § 69-3-108 must obtain a permit from the Commissioner to lawfully engage in such activity.
+Any person who plans to engage in any of the activities outlined in T.C.A. § 69-3-108 must obtain a permit from the Commissioner to lawfully engage in such activity.
 When a § 401 certification is required, the ARAP also serves as the § 401 certification.
-There are three (3) two (2) types of permits ARAPs: Individual Permits; § 401 Water Quality Certifications; and General Permits.
-There are several types of General Permits: (1) a General Permit that authorizes the implementation of the activity in accordance with all the terms and conditions of the General Permit without prior notice and approval from the Commissioner: (2) a General Permit which requires the applicant notify TDEC of the planned activity prior to implementing the activity in accordance with the terms and conditions of the General Permit; and (3) a General Permit which that requires the applicant to notify the Commissioner of the planned activity and receive approval a notice of coverage from the Commissioner prior to implementing the activity in accordance with the terms and conditions of the General Permit.
+There are two (2) types of ARAPs: Individual Permits and General Permits.
+There are several types of General Permits: (1) a General Permit that authorizes the implementation of the activity in accordance with all the terms and conditions of the General Permit without prior notice and approval from the Commissioner; (2) a General Permit which requires the applicant notify TDEC of the planned activity prior to implementing the activity in accordance with the terms and conditions of the General Permit; and (3) a General Permit that requires the applicant to notify the Commissioner of the planned activity and receive a notice of coverage from the Commissioner prior to implementing the activity in accordance with the terms and conditions of the General Permit.
 ARAP applications shall be submitted on forms approved by the Commissioner, and include all of the information requested therein.
 Certain of the General Permits authorize an activity that is authorized by a Nationwide Permit of the U.S. Corps of Engineers and therefore serve as a § 401 Certification.
-Persons need not file an application with the Commissioner if they are conducting an activity pursuant to a General Permit that does not require Notice notice or approval, but must implement the planned activity in accordance with the terms and conditions of the General Permit.
-Persons who desire to implement an activity pursuant to a General Permit which requires Notice or Notice, or notice and prior approval, must submit the necessary documentation required by the General Permit prior to implementing the planned activity in accordance with the terms and conditions of the General Permit.
-A person must file an application for an Individual Permit or for a § 401 Water Quality Certification with the Department Division, in accordance with paragraphs (3) and (5) of this rule, to implement any activity requiring an ARAP that is not authorized by a General Permit.
-All General Permits in effect as of the date of this rule shall continue in effect, and are not revoked by these rules.1
+Persons need not file an application with the Commissioner if they are conducting an activity pursuant to a General Permit that does not require notice or approval, but must implement the planned activity in accordance with the terms and conditions of the General Permit.
+Persons who desire to implement an activity pursuant to a General Permit which requires notice, or notice and prior approval, must submit the necessary documentation required by the General Permit prior to implementing the planned activity in accordance with the terms and conditions of the General Permit.
+A person must file an application for an Individual Permit or for a § 401 Water Quality Certification with the Division, in accordance with paragraphs (3) and (5) of this rule, to implement any activity requiring an ARAP that is not authorized by a General Permit.